-Kidney disease is a national health concern, as 30 million adults—about 1 in 7 Americans—are living with kidney disease, according to the U.S. Centers for Disease Control and Prevention (CDC).
+Kidney disease is a national health concern, as 37 million adults—more than 1 in 7 Americans—are living with kidney disease, according to the U.S. Centers for Disease Control and Prevention (CDC).

 Even more alarming, 96% of people with mild chronic kidney disease (CKD) do not know they have it, and 48% of people with severe CKD are unaware.
 That’s because kidney disease is a “silent killer;” it usually develops over time, and many people do not know they have it until it is very far along.

 Diabetes and high blood pressure are the two leading causes of kidney disease and kidney failure.
 The CDC estimates that at least a third of the U.S. adult population has diabetes, high blood pressure, or both.
 Considering most people with mild kidney disease don’t know they have it, there is an apparent disconnect between getting a diagnosis of diabetes and high blood pressure and understanding the potential risk for kidney disease.

 The American Kidney Fund (AKF) is dedicated to preventing and fighting this devastating disease.
 But we can’t do it alone—we need your help.

 Are you ready to become part of the solution?
 Become an American Kidney Fund Kidney Health Coach™.

 Kidney Health Coach is AKF’s new community health education program, replacing our former Kidney Health Educator program.
 More than 2,000 dedicated volunteers have participated in Kidney Health Educator in the past three years, and we expect even more success with Kidney Health Coach.